It’s Buggin’ Me! How to Safely Use an Insect Repellent

 We all want to look good - especially in the summer when warmer weather means it’s beach time.
 Getting that golden tan may be at the top of your summer…

-While the impact of brand-to-generic switches in 2014 are not expected to approach the dollar savings seen in 2012, there are still some significant blockbusters losing their patents.
-Nexium, Lunesta, and Evista are familiar brands with up-and-coming generic competition.
-Generics have the same high quality…
+While the impact of brand-to-generic switches in 2014 is not expected to approach the dollar savings seen in 2012, there are still some significant blockbusters losing their patents.
+Nexium, Lunesta, Celebrex, and Evista are familiar brands with much anticipated generic availability.
+Generics have the same…

 - CDC.
 West Nile Virus.
 Updated information regarding insect repellents.
 August 6, 2012.
 Accessed April 16, 2013. http://www.cdc.gov/ncidod/dvbid/westnile/repellentupdates.htm